 This course examines traditional and contemporary children's literature including poetry, fiction, non-fiction and folk literature from a variety of cultures.
 Criteria for literary and artistic evaluation as well as literary concepts such as theme and plot will be examined.
 Students will demonstrate presentation techniques and explore curriculum and community support for literature experiences with children.

-CDECE 654 0 units Art and Creative Dev in Early Childhood 54 hours lecture
+Art and Creative Dev in Early Childhood

 This course explores the principles and methods of providing creative expression and art experiences for young children, 3-5 years old.